 - Reveal the winner in a shower of confetti at the end!

 Or, of course, you can get a full, free quiz template from the AhaSlides template library – here’s a few in our vaults 👇

-💡 Looking for more quiz and round inspiration?
-We’ve got 50 zoom quiz ideas!
+💡 Looking for more quiz and round inspiration for Zoom games?
+We’ve got 50 Zoom quiz ideas!